 Research Triangle Park, N.C.

 The mission of the National Institute of Environmental Health Sciences is to discover how the environment affects people in order to promote healthier lives.

-- Management excellence; and
+- Management excellence

-- Community outreach, education, and involvement.
+- Community outreach, education, and involvement

-- Communicate advances in environmental health sciences to the public;
+- Communicate advances in environmental health sciences to the public

-November 1, 1961—The Committee on Environmental Health Problems recommends to PHS that a national center be established to undertake integrated research and other activities related to environmental health.
+November 1961—The Committee on Environmental Health Problems recommends to PHS that a national center be established to undertake integrated research and other activities related to environmental health.

 September 1964—In the wake of the best-selling book by Rachel Carson, Silent Spring—which forecast the deaths of birds and possibly people from the use of persistent chemicals—Congress authorizes funds to plan a central environmental health research facility.